Skip to main content

 Install the Agent as a system service, and start the service.

-The Agent will only run on the system that it has been installed on.
+The Agent only runs on the system that it is installed on.
 However, it can access network attached folders that have been mounted on that system.

 Agent Status

-The Agent will connect to Files.com to register its current status.
+The Agent connects to Files.com to register its current status.
 To confirm the status of the Agent, review the Remote Server configuration for the Agent.
-The following fields will show the Agent status information:
+The following fields show the Agent status information:

 Add Remote Server Mount